emin-arslan/KON/README.md

 # What does it do

 This project supplies to read text from specific area on window.
-Also the project sends to telegram app that text
+Also the project sends to telegram app the text

 # How to use